listar2000/perplex_eval/README.md

 - `--dataset`: Path to your Parquet dataset
 - `--prompt-column`: Column name containing the text prompts
 - `--output-file`: Output Parquet file path
 - `--debug-limit`: Limit number of prompts for testing purpose.
-Set it to `0` to run on the full dataset.
+Set it to `0` to run on the full dataset
+- `--verbose`: Enable verbose vLLM output (default: False)

 ## ⚙️ Configuration